ResearchComputing/Documentation/docs/programming/OpenMP-Fortran.md

 ## Using OpenMP with Fortran

-Because Summit is a cluster of CPUs, parallel programming is the most effective way to utilize these resources.
+Because clusters are comprised of many CPUs, parallel programming is the most effective way to utilize these resources.
 Probably the simplest way to begin parallel programming is utilization of OpenMP.
 OpenMP is a Compiler-side solution for creating code that runs on multiple